dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 In branching for release, we want to isolate the input code from risky changes, allow mainline development to continue, etc.  This typically involves creating a release branches for each repository, like "release/3.0".
 The outputs for .NET Core 3.0 switch to coming from this set of branches, and the original set of branches is now producing .NET Core 3.1 development bits.
 Looking at this action from the perspective of channels and subscriptions, we are actually saying:
 - The .NET Core 3.0 Dev channel is now defunct (we are in release shutdown)
 - A .NET Core 3.0 release channel should produced from a set of yet-created branches.
 These branches would be based off the branches producing .NET Core 3.0 Dev bits.
-- Subscriptions intaking .NET Core 3.0 artifacts should map onto new branches and flow in the same manner as the .NET Core 3.0 Dev subscriptions
+- Subscriptions intaking .NET Core 3.0 assets should map onto new branches and flow in the same manner as the .NET Core 3.0 Dev subscriptions
 - the .Net Core 3.1 Dev channel should be created and assigned as the default output channel of the original .NET Core 3.0 Dev channel.
 - Because fixes in the release branches should flow back into the mainline branches, there should be automatic merge PRs opened.